yeexunwei/yeexunwei.github.io/_posts/2021-05-30-clean-code-book.md

 1. Use descriptive names
 1. Function arguments
     - 0 > 1 > 2, avoid 3
-    - Common monadic forms - return value is better than output argument
+    - Common monadic forms &mdash; return value is better than output argument
-    - Flag arguments - passing boolean into function is terrible, split function into two
+    - Flag arguments &mdash; passing boolean into function is terrible, split function into two
-    - Dyadic functions - try to convert to monads
+    - Dyadic functions &mdash; try to convert to monads
     - Triads
-    - Argument objects - wrap arguments into class if > 2, 3
+    - Argument objects &mdash; wrap arguments into class if > 2, 3
-    - Argument lists - if variable arguments are treated identically -> single argument of type `List` `void monad(Object... args);`
+    - Argument lists &mdash; if variable arguments are treated identically -> single argument of type `List` `void monad(Object... args);`
     - Verbs and keywords
 1. Have no side effects
 1. Output arguments